 Our farm is deeply rooted in the community and relies on its support.
 Over past years the farm has had about a hundred volunteers per season who help in different capacities depending on their personal talent and ability.
 This includes a huge diversity of people.
 There are for example young kids together with their parents, teenagers, retirees, people with special abilities accompanied by their support workers, busy students, part time workers and shift workers, singles and couples, international exchange students…and this only names a few.
 Aside from the “newcomers” each year, many of them have been volunteering at the farm for years.

-Unfortunately due to the health risks presented by COVID-19 we were unable to have our volunteers join us to work at the farm this season.
+Unfortunately due to the health risks presented by COVID-19 we were unable to have our volunteers join us to work at the farm the last two seasons.
 We really missed their great work and awesome spirit and we are totally aware how much they must be missing their time at the farm.

 Thank you for your understanding.